 Kalki is the only avatar of Vishnu that is yet to be born.
-He will end all evil by defeating the demon Kali and start a new Satyayuga or Kalkiyuga.
+He will end all evil by defeating the demon Kali and starting a new Satyayuga or Kalkiyuga.
 Asura Kali is all the negative emotions and elements personified into one.
 Kalki is depicted as a warrior riding a white horse and holding a shining sword.